Someone Else’s Breakdown Does Not Have to Become Your Burnout

 You’re not their therapist.
 You’re not their HR rep. You’re not a self-help manual.
 And unless someone explicitly asked for coaching, your TED Talk on cortisol and cognitive distortion isn’t helping right now.

 When someone is overwhelmed or emotionally crashing, their executive function is offline.
 They can’t take in “shoulds,” “you knows,” or “if I were you” wisdom.
-That comes laterafter safety.
+That comes later—after safety.

 Think: anchor, not analyst.
 Lifeline, not lecture.

-• “I’m here, but I’m not here to fix.”
+“I’m here with you.
+I’m not here to fix it.”

 3. Stay In Your Lane